onap/dcaegen2/platformdoc/docs/components/intro.md

 # Overview

-DCAE components are services that provide a specific functionality and are written to be composable with other DCAE service components.
+DCAE components are services that provide a specific functionality and are generally written to be composable with other DCAE components, although a component can run independently as well.
 The DCAE platform is responsible for running and managing DCAE service components reliably.

 Currently, the DCAE platform supports two types of components, CDAP applications and Docker containers.
 For each, there are requirements that must be met for the component to integrate into the DCAE platform (see [CDAP](component-type-cdap.md) and [Docker](component-type-docker.md)).

-### Components requires one or more data formats.
+### A Component requires one or more data formats.

-Components are software applications that do some function.
-Components don't run independently, they depend upon other components.
+A component is a software application that performs a function.
+It doesn't run independently; it depends upon other components.
 A component's function could require connecting to other components to fulfill that function.
 A component could also be providing its function as a service through an interface for other components to use.

-Components cannot connect to or be connected with any other component.
+A component cannot connect to or be connected with any other component.
 The upstream and downstream components must *speak* the same vocabulary or *data format*.
 The output of an one component must match another component's input.
 This is necessary for components to function correctly and without errors.

 The platform requires data formats to ensure that a component will be run with other *compatible* components.